vertica/VerticaPy/README.md

 <img src="https://github.com/vertica/VerticaPy/assets/46414488/b6a7a9b7-ee0b-4544-a464-e1afb97235d7" width="75%">
 </p>

-Users can even turn on SQL to see and copy SQL queries by turning on the SQL print option:
+By turning on the SQL print option, users can see and copy SQL queries:

 ```python
 from verticapy import set_option